loverajoel/jstips/README.md

 ## #18 - Advanced object properties

-Many don't know that, but it is possible to configure object properties in Javascript for example to set properties to be pseudo-private or readonly.
+It is possible to configure object properties in Javascript for example to set properties to be pseudo-private or readonly.
 It is not even a feature of ES6 (ES2015) since it was defined in ES5.1.

 To do so, you need to use the method `defineProperty` of the `Object` prototype like so: